top of page

 The Birds of Yellowstone National Park

 Approximately 300 species of birds have been documented in the infamous Yellowstone National Park.
-Now, while a weeklong visit may not allow you to see all 300 documented species, you have a great chance at seeing over 100 species of bird!
+Now, while a weeklong visit may not allow you to see all 300 documented species, you have a great chance at seeing over 100 species of birds!
 Which birds are you likely to see?
 Well...

 Owls of Yellowstone National Park

 Eight species of owl have been documented in Yellowstone National Park.
 However, most of these species are highly secretive, cryptic, and generally hard to find.
-For your best chances to see them, visit old-growth forest and riparian zones.
+For your best chances to see them, visit old-growth forests and riparian zones.
 DO NOT USE PLAYBACK.
 This activity is illegal in Yellowstone National Park and is often considered highly unethical.
 The most common species found in the park are:

 Long-eared Owl